 This gene encodes a member of a subfamily of lipid trafficking proteins that are characterized by a C-terminal steroidogenic acute regulatory domain and an N-terminal metastatic lymph node 64 domain.
 The encoded protein localizes to the membranes of late endosomes and may be involved in exporting cholesterol.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, Oct 2009]

 GeneCards Summary for STARD3 Gene

 STARD3 (StAR Related Lipid Transfer Domain Containing 3) is a Protein Coding gene.
-Diseases associated with STARD3 include Breast Cancer.
-Among its related pathways are Metabolism and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF).
+Diseases associated with STARD3 include C Syndrome and Breast Cancer.
+Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Metabolism of steroid hormones.
 Gene Ontology (GO) annotations related to this gene include lipid binding and cholesterol transporter activity.
 An important paralog of this gene is STARD3NL.

 UniProtKB/Swiss-Prot Summary for STARD3 Gene